A Whiff of Farewell in the Air

 The old fortress was built beside the sea centuries ago, during the Ottoman Empire.
 It was erected by soldiers and was once guarded by sentries who would squat down beside the majestic cannons that still crown the fortress today.
 Their snouts stick out of the bastion’s crenelated walls in order to deter outsiders from approaching.

 In truth, the fortress looks snotty, standing there all high and mighty against the celestial blue backdrop that merges with the marine one.
 However, it probably deserves to feel smug after having gone above and beyond the call of duty to protect the burghers who hid behind its walls back in the day.
 At that time, the fortress deterred the enemy ships that had crossed the seas in hopes of getting a shot at desecrating the jewels ashore from approaching any further.
-It still stands to this day—well, “stand” is perhaps not the most appropriate word, given that its walls lean precariously against one another. ...Read more
+It still stands to this day—well, “stand” is perhaps not the most appropriate word, given that its walls lean precariously against one ...Read more

 Blue Litham